 There are various lightening creams on the market, some of them without a prescription.
 Ingredients that are often used include Vitamin A acid, Vitamin C, Recinol and more recently Tranexamic acid.

 Depending on the pigmentation, a specific laser technique can be used under certain circumstances.
 Peels, mesotherapy or micro needling are often used alone or in combination.
 These procedures are treatments courses, which usually require several sessions at few week intervals.

-In my opinion, the gold standard for pigmentation is Dermamelan treatment, which is only offered by specially trained doctors.
+In our opinion, the gold standard for pigmentation is Dermamelan treatment, which is only offered by specially trained doctors.
 You can find out more about this high-quality and effective treatment here.